-One Honors Symposium is required for students entering in or after Fall 2016 These are "supercourses" with linked sections--small seminars from different departments-- that each address a theme from a different disciplinary perspective.
-The sections meet together regularly for group experiences.
+Honors Symposia may count toward the Honors seminar requirement.
+Symposia are "supercourses" with linked sections--small seminars from different departments-- that each address a common theme from a unique disciplinary perspective.
+The sections meet together regularly for large group academic experiences ("plenary sessions").
 Each course section is capped at 20 students.
 Honors symposia have the course number 440.

 These are often Honors versions of classes that are also found in the general curriculum, such as First-Year Writing or Intro to Psychology.
 They usually enroll 20 students.